Enforcing your association’s governing documents is a challenging task.

 However, that’s not what a board should do.
 What will the relationship with the owner be when the situation is resolved?
 Will the family believe it lives in a place that promotes community spirit or that the family lives among neighbors who have empathy for their life circumstances?
 Will this decision enhance the community’s reputation?

 You can easily fill in the blanks on these questions.
-The board should have face-to-face conversations with this owner and come to a compromise—one that works for the owner but also meets the community guidelines and ultimately achieves compliance having the home painted.
+The board should have face-to-face conversations with this owner and if possible, come to a compromise — one that works for the owner but still meets the community’s guidelines and ultimately achieves compliance, having the home painted.